TERMS OF BUSINESS AGREEMENT ("TOBA")

 • agree cancellation of risks.

-3.2 We will provide you with information on the professional indemnity insurance policy that we offer you, including the main details of cover and benefits, any unusual restrictions or exclusions, any significant conditions or obligations and the period of cover.
+3.3 We will provide you with information on the professional indemnity insurance policy that we arrange for you, including the main details of cover and benefits, any unusual restrictions or exclusions, any significant conditions or obligations and the period of cover.

-3.3 However, you will not receive advice or a recommendation from us.
-You will need to make your own choice as to the suitability of the insurance policy we make available to you, and you will be responsible for deciding how you proceed.
+3.4 However, you will not receive advice or a recommendation from us.
+You will need to make your own choice as to the suitability of the insurance policy we arrange for you, and you will be responsible for deciding how you proceed.
 Six Clerks is not contractually obliged to seek a quote from or place your policy with any particular insurer.
 We do not offer or provide advice in relation to tax, accounting, regulatory, legal or other specialist matters (including in relation to your obligations where your policy is subject to a law other than that of England and Wales) and you should take separate advice as you consider necessary regarding such matter.

 4 Market security